Mar. 30, 2020

 Your thermostat should be set to:

 - COOL, not HEAT (setting your AC to COOL puts it in air conditioning mode)

 - AUTO, not ON (AUTO turns your fan on automatically when the AC turns on, instead of having your fan run even when the air is not being cooled)

 We know this sounds silly, but it happens.
 Every year we get at least one AC repair call where the thermostat just needed to be set correctly.

-If there was a storm recently, the air conditioner may have tripped its breaker.
+If your system isn’t turning on at all, your air conditioner may have tripped its breaker.
 Check your electrical panel and flip the breaker on if it’s off.